 IPv4 address Sets the IP address of the device e.g. 192.168.10.1, where you can access the Radios configuration web page.
 IPv4 netmask Sets the subnet mask e.g. 255.255.255.0.
 The IP address and netmask together determine the subnet or network ID e.g. 192.168.10.0/24.
 Two devices must be in the same subnet in order to establish a (Layer 2) link between them.
-IPv4 gateway Specifies the IP address of the network Gateway.
-IPv4 broadcas stSpecifies the IPv4 broadcast address, optional.
-Use custom DNS servers Configures the IP address of the DNS servers e.g. 8.8.8.8 for the Google DNS server in the USA.
+IPv4 gateway Specifies the IP address of the remote router that allows the device's shell to gain internet access.
+IPv4 broadcastSpecifies the IPv4 broadcast address, optional.
+Use custom DNS servers Configures the IP address of the DNS servers e.g. 165.21.100.88 for the SingNet DNS server in Singapore or 8.8.8.8 for the Google DNS server in the USA.
 The computers in the same subnet as this device can then set this device's IP address as their preferred DNS server to obtain the same DNS service.